-(Last updated: Monday 3rd March)
+(Last updated: Monday 14th April)

-Good catches return as water levels ease.
+Good catches continue as water levels ease further.